LPology/Javascript-PHP-Spell-Checker/README.md

 + PHP 5.3+ with Pspell extension installed

 ### Getting Started ###
 Copy `spellcheck.php` to your web directory.
-Include `spellcheck.css` and `spellcheck.js` into your page:
+Include `spellcheck.min.css` and `spellcheck.min.js` into your page:

 ```html
 <head>